Banana Oatmeal Bars (One Bowl and Healthy!)

 Simple Ingredients

-See the recipe card for exact quantities.
+See recipe card for full information on ingredients and quantities.

 - Nut Butter Swap: Use almond butter or sunflower seed butter for a different flavor or nut-free option.